-Registration for the 2017/2018 Winter trips will open on July 28th!
+Registration for the 2017/2018 Winter trips is open!
 This winter, the ZOA will host two (2) Student Leadership Missions to Israel.
 Both trips will start in Tel Aviv and will end in Jerusalem.

 Trip (B) will commence on December 31st, 2017 and end on January 14th, 2018.